C3sco/ZooGames/README.md

 Only logged users can access:
 - Dashboard : profile informations
 - Shop : buy products that you will need for your pet!
-- Forum : write and read posts from users
+- Forum : write and read posts from users <br><br>

-<br><br>
-To access admin pages you will need another admin authorization, otherwise you won't be able to see them
+To access admin pages you will need another admin authorization, otherwise you won't be able to see them <br>

 Project members:
 - Francesco Montanari - francesco.montanar24@studio.unibo.it